radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 In the application, Puppeteer uses template.html to perform all the job.
 This page includes the needed scripts and defines the server side used canvas in the DOM.

-The client page (testJson.html) and the server page (template.html) use the same fabric.js file (version 1.7.20)
+The client page (testJson.html) and the server page (template.html) both use the same fabric.js file (version 1.7.20)

-It is a good idea now to esplore the code to understand what and how things happen :)
+It is a good idea now to esplore the code to understand what, where and how things happen :)

 To exit the logs type CTRL-C.